leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 # Cost of DPoW

-The raw cost of 64 global notary nodes making transactions roughly once per minute (the Komodo block interval) has a cost.
+The raw cost of 64 global notary nodes making transactions roughly once per minute (the Komodo block interval) and continually on other coins has a cost.
 There is currently a one-time fee of at least 300 of your coin, which directly cover the costs of transactions that notaries make on the blockchain.
 If the chain has a limit on small size amounts, this amount will be larger.
 Contact KMD Discord for more info.

 Also note, that if you decide to migrate your existing coin to a Komodo Asset Chain, there are no integrations needed or integration development costs.
 Just